learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Usability_Heuristics.md

 __Why is this important?__

+1. Visuals influence how the user gauges the quality of the webpage and the service itself.
+A clean, professional webpage is likely to garner more trust than an amateurish design, so from a business perspective aesthetics are important (13).

+2. A perception of quality and clarity conveyed by the interface directly affects the user experience, causing them to perceive the application in a better light (13).

+3. Aesthetics "establish and reinforce your brand’s identity.
+(13)" A clear, consistent aesthetic builds an association in the user's mind between your product and its appearance.

+4. Information presented in a cluttered manner is difficult to absorb and comprehend.
+Irrelevant information, when presented, distracts from relevant information and may confuse the user.

+The user experience necessarily involves conveying information.
+Because user attention is finite, we should strive only to convey what they need to know and want to know.
+We should also seek to convey this information in a pleasant manner for the end user, while maximizing the 'signal' and minimalizing noise.

 __How can we implement this?__
+General concepts as discussed on the Nielsen webpage (13):

+- Keep the content and visual design of UI focused on the essentials.
+- Don't let unnecessary elements distract users from the information they really need.
+- Prioritize the content and features to support primary goals.

+Careful use of visual design principles may enable us to attain these goals as laid out.
+Consider the resource at https://www.nngroup.com/articles/principles-visual-design/ for more information.

+Users find beautiful, simple designs to work better and faster even when they might not actually perform better in reality.
+Perception is important and can enhance usability and usefulness.

 **Example:** Having a simple introduction page for the website, that can be expanded upon when the "More Details" button is clicked.